PokemonAutomation/About/README.md

 While most automation is entirely Arduino or microcontroller based, we take it to a new level.
 We connect the microcontroller to a PC to utilize the full computing potential of a modern computer.
 This allows us to perform visual recognition of the display and make gameplay decisions the same way a human player would.

-This has allowed us to automate every single shiny hunt in Pokémon Sword/Shield.
-And we look forward to Pokémon Brilliant Diamond and Shining Pearl!
+This has allowed us to automate every single shiny hunt in Pokémon Sword/Shield as well as a good portion of the newer games.

 These "computer-controlled" programs can be found in our Computer-Control Repo[(3)](README.md#3-computer-control-repo).